 Doesn't putting fruit and veg in fridges keep it fresher for longer?
 Refrigeration does allows you to cool the fruit, slow down its respiration, and transport it all over the world.

-But, even with refrigeration, there's still a difficulty of getting produce from A to B and maintaining its quality.
+But, even with refrigeration, there's still a difficulty of getting produce from A to B and maintaining its quality—approximately 45 percent is still wasted!
 You need something that farmers and growers can use the minute fruit is harvested and could stay with the produce all the way through the supply chain to when it's taken home by a customer.